What is Tendon Transfer Surgery?

 What happens during Tendon Transfer Surgery?

 Below the elbow, there are over forty muscles.
 Each different muscle has a different function.
 For example, there are 9 muscles that move the thumb.
 Each muscle has a starting point (origin), and tapers down from its muscle belly into a tendon that then attaches to the bone (insertion) in a specific place; when the muscle fires (contracts), it causes a certain motion (action).

-During tendon transfer surgery in Delhi, the origin of the muscle is left in place; the nerve supply and blood supply to the muscle is left in place.
+During tendon transfer surgery in Delhi, the origin of the muscle is left in place; the nerve supply and blood supply to the muscle are left in place.
 The tendon insertion (attachment) onto bone is detached and re-sewn into a different place.
 It can be sewn into a different bone, or it can be sewn into a different tendon.
 After its insertion has been moved, when the muscle fires, it will produce a different action, depending on where it has been inserted.

 What are the alternatives to Tendon Transfer Surgery?

 You can discuss other treatment choices with your orthopaedic surgeon in Delhi.
 Other options may include repairing the nerve that has been injured or repairing the tendon or muscle that has been injured.
 In some cases, tendon grafts can be used, in which a portion of the intact tendon is removed, without its muscle, and used to bridge a gap in an injured tendon.
 In other cases, tendon lengthening or bone fusions may be necessary as part of reconstructing hand function.

-What are the risks to Tendon Transfer Surgery?
+What are the risks of Tendon Transfer Surgery?

 All surgery has some risks, although those risks may be small.
 All surgeries produce a surgical scar.
 Surgical incisions may develop the infection.
 All surgeries require the use of anaesthesia and will require a complete history and physical examination by your primary care physician to determine if you have medical risks associated with anaesthesia.
 Evaluation by the anesthesiologist will help outline your risks and options.